FOOD PAGE - NEW CHOICES

 1oz = 13 chips (is that whole chips or are broken pieces included?)

 Potato chips were pretty much a staple of my diet.
-Reduced Fat Ruffles had good enough numbers to remain in it.
-Ruffles also has a .5 SF product, but it doesn't go on sale (as often) like these do.
+Reduced Fat Ruffles had good enough numbers to still use.
+Ruffles also has a product called Simply Ruffles Reduced Fat with Sea Salt which is my preferred purchase.

 SF TR PF MF TF CH CA CF SA SU FB PR SS